 Posted when the user releases the first or second X button while the cursor is in the client area of a window.
 If the mouse is not captured, the message is posted to the window beneath the cursor.
 Otherwise, the message is posted to the window that has captured the mouse.

 A window receives this message through its WindowProc function.

 #define WM_XBUTTONUP 0x020C

 The low-order word indicates whether various virtual keys are down.
 It can be one or more of the following values.

 The second X button is down.

-The high-order word indicates which button was double-clicked.
-It can be one of the following values.
+The high-order word indicates which button was released.
+It can be one of the following values:

 The low-order word specifies the x-coordinate of the cursor.
 The coordinate is relative to the upper-left corner of the client area.